network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 TCP and UDP traffic, or traffic on ports 80 and 443, may take significantly different paths over the network between source and destination and be subject to entirely different Quality of Service (QoS) treatment.
+The traditional delay measurement tools use ICMP, which may experience even more drastically different behavior than TCP or UDP.
-A good test will use standard transport-layer traffic -- typical for people's use of the network -- that is subject to the transport layer's congestion control algorithms that might reduce the traffic's rate and thus its buffering in the network.
+Thus, a good test will use standard transport-layer traffic -- typical for people's use of the network -- that is subject to the transport layer's congestion control algorithms that might reduce the traffic's rate and thus its buffering in the network.